aderuwe/bernard-docs/docs/consuming.rst

 earlier, a message's name is used to determine which service object should receive that message.

-A service object can be any object that has a method corresponding to the message name prefixed with ``on``.
-So ``new DefaultMessage('SendNewsletter')`` will trigger a call to ``$serviceObject->onSendNewsletter($message)``.
-For the system to know which service object should handle which messages, your are required to register them first.
+A service object can be any object that has a method corresponding to the name of the message with the first letter lower cased.
+So ``new DefaultMessage('SendNewsletter')`` will trigger a call to ``$serviceObject->sendNewsletter($message)``.
+For the system to know which service object should handle which messages, you are required to register them first.

 .. code-block:: php